Postgraduate Diploma in Building Surveying (Full-Time)

 This new full-time graduate conversion programme provides an opportunity for construction graduates to become educated for a career in Building Surveying/Building Engineering in Ireland and abroad.
 It has been developed as an alternative route into the Building Surveying profession other than by way of the traditional honour’s undergraduate degree.
-The programme is designed for graduates who wish to upskill and convert to a career in the construction Industry.
+The programme is designed for graduates with cognate degrees who wish to upskill and convert to a career in the construction Industry.
 A cognate discipline is a course that is in a different, but related field.
 This intensive Level 9 programme is not accessible by graduates with unrelated qualifications or work experience.

 The proposed PGDip identifies a pathway for addressing the ‘current trends in supply and demand for skills in the